kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## How do I join Kagi’s Discord server?

-The Kagi beta Discord server is a great way to provide feedback and have direct communication with our team.
+The Kagi Discord server is a great way to provide feedback and have direct communication with our team.

 You can join this server at [kagi.com/discord](https://kagi.com/discord).